 - John rented the vehicle today.
 Only the user ID is recorded in the rental table.

-- The next day, John changed his account name/email/tel and denies he rented the vehicle.
+- The next day, John changed his account name/email/tel and denied he rented the vehicle.

 - So yes, recording the name/email/tel at the time of rental is not “redundancy” by “integrity”.